xitongsys/parquet-go/README.md

 }
 ```
 Using this interface, parquet-go can read/write parquet file on any plantform(local/hdfs/s3...)
-### Note:
-* Open(name string) (ParquetFile, error) is used for read parquet.
-If name is "", it should return a new file handler of the same file.

-The read and unmarshal processes can be separated and an example is shown in example/benchmark/ReadParquet.go
-In reading process, Unmarshal is a very time-consuming function.
-If this process is not needed, you can just get the table map and values by yourself.

 The following is a simple example of read/write parquet file on local disk.
 It can be found in example directory:
 ```
 package main

 import (
 	"github.com/xitongsys/parquet-go/ParquetFile"
 	"github.com/xitongsys/parquet-go/ParquetReader"
 	"github.com/xitongsys/parquet-go/ParquetType"
 	"github.com/xitongsys/parquet-go/ParquetWriter"
 	"log"
-	"os"
 	"time"
 )

 type Student struct {
 	Name   ParquetType.UTF8
 	Age    ParquetType.INT32